JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 delete the :guilabel:`No Bank Matching` filter by clicking on the :guilabel:`X` symbol.

 .. image:: argentina/check-menu-list-vendorbill.png
-   :align: center
    :alt: Own checks menu organization and filtering.

 Cancel an own check
 *******************

-To cancel an own check created in Odoo, navigate to :menuselection:`Accounting --> Vendors --> Own Checks` and select the check to be cancelled, then click on the :guilabel:`Void Check` button.
-This will break the reconciliation with the vendor bills and the bank statements and leave the check in a **cancelled** state.
+To cancel an own check created in Odoo, navigate to :menuselection:`Accounting app --> Vendors --> Own Checks` and select the check to be cancelled, then click on the :guilabel:`Void Check` button.
+This breaks the reconciliation with the vendor bills and the bank statements and leave the check in a *cancelled* state.

 .. image:: argentina/empty-check-button.png
-   :align: center
-   :alt: Empty Check button to cancel Own Checks
+   :alt: Empty Check button to cancel own checks.

 Third party checks
 ~~~~~~~~~~~~~~~~~~